 The Benefits of Senior Pen Pal Programs

-When you can’t go see friends and loved ones, it’s time to get creative about how we stay connected.
+When you can’t go see friends and loved ones, it’s time to get creative about ways to combat loneliness in seniors.
 FaceTime, Zoom, and other types of video calls are one way to do that.
 But there’s a no-tech solution that’s become popular again during the pandemic – writing letters.

 At Westminster Place, residents have been part of a senior pen pal program that’s connected them with young people from all over the area.
 It’s been a lovely way to add to their circle of friends – and has had some unexpected benefits.
 Here are five ways participating in pen pal programs like this could benefit you, too.